YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The timing also matters.
 A drink on day 2 is not the same as a drink after the early protection period has passed.
 I am much more cautious when the scalp is still fresh, tender, and in the most active healing phase.

-If a patient drank because he felt anxious, I would also want to address the anxiety.
-Recovery is easier when the patient understands what is normal, what is not normal, and when to ask for help.
+If you drank because you felt anxious, the anxiety deserves attention too.
+Recovery is easier when you understand what is normal, what is not normal, and when to ask for help.

-The danger is rarely one sip.
-The danger is the chain of careless behavior that often follows alcohol.
+The unsafe part is rarely one sip.
+The unsafe part is the chain of careless behavior that often follows alcohol.

 Why do clinics give different alcohol timelines?

 Clinics give different timelines because they are trying to manage different levels of risk.
-One patient may have a small procedure, no medication issues, no swelling, and calm healing.
-Another patient may have a larger operation, more swelling, travel fatigue, pain medication, or a tendency to bleed more easily.
+One person may have a small procedure, no medication issues, no swelling, and smooth healing.
+Another may have a larger operation, more swelling, travel fatigue, pain medication, or a tendency to bleed more easily.

-This is why I do not like copying another patient’s rule without understanding the case.
-A 3 day rule, a 10 day rule, a 14 day rule, and a 1 month rule may all be trying to protect different patients in different situations.
+I do not copy another patient’s rule without understanding the case.
+A 3-day rule, a 10-day rule, a 14-day rule, and a 1-month rule may all be trying to protect different patients in different situations.

-My own practical rule is simple because simple rules are easier to follow.
+My practical rule is easy to follow.
 No alcohol for about one week before surgery, and at least 14 days after surgery.
-Then, if the scalp is calm and medication is finished, return carefully rather than heavily.
+Then, if the scalp is settled and medication is finished, return carefully rather than heavily.

 If your own surgeon gives a stricter instruction because of your surgery size, medication, bleeding tendency, or healing pattern, follow that instruction.
-The safest advice is the one matched to your actual case.
+The strongest advice is the one matched to your actual case.

 Can alcohol increase bleeding or swelling after surgery?